falkmielke/eigentoolbox/README.md

 > Hmm, that makes another shit less shitty, but it is still not exactly what I would want it to do.

-Nobody in their sane minds would choose R, if they had a choice.
+Working hypothesis: nobody in their sane minds would choose R, if they had a choice.
-The reason we still use it that someone else in the past said "it is good".
+The only reason we still use it that we are still using it.
+Someone else in the past said "it is good".

 > Oh, how I miss Python...